 Both state and federal laws regulate marijuana possession, sale, and cultivation.
+Arkansas classifies marijuana as a Schedule VI substance.

 (Ark.
 Const. amend.
 98; Ark.
-Code Ann. §§ 5-64-214, -215 (2019).)
+Code §§ 5-64-214, 5-64-215 (2024).)

 The punishment for possession of marijuana depends on the amount of the drug in the defendant's possession and whether the defendant has any prior convictions for possession of Schedule VI controlled substances.
 (In addition to marijuana, other Schedule VI drugs include salvia divinorum and synthetic cannabinoids.)

-The following penalties apply to marijuana possession.
+The following penalties apply to marijuana possession in Arkansas:

 (Ark.
-Code Ann. §§ 5-4-401, 5-64-419, 5-64-440 (2019).)
+Code §§ 5-4-401, 5-64-419, 5-64-440 (2024).)

 Arkansas criminalizes the delivery (sale), cultivation, and trafficking of marijuana.